shreyashsupe/Bike-Data-Analysis-Dashboard/README.md

 ## Dashboard Preview

-Below is a preview of the dashboard created for the Toman Bike Share project:
+Below is a preview of the dashboard created for the Bike Store project:

 ![Dashboard Preview](https://github.com/shreyashsupe/Bike-Data-Analysis-Dashboard/blob/main/Dashboard.png)